bobergda/simple-gpt-shell/README.md

 # Simple GPT Shell

-The `gpt-shell.py` script is a Python command-line interface that uses OpenAI's GPT-3 API to provide suggested commands for Linux shell commands.
-The script prompts the user to input a command and then provides a suggested command to execute based on the input.
-The script uses the `revChatGPT.V3` module to interface with the GPT-3 API and requires an API key to be set as an environment variable.
-The script is designed to be run in a terminal and provides a system prompt for the user to input commands.
-If the suggested command requires multiple steps, the script will attempt to combine them together.
-The output of the command is analyzed by the GPT-3 model to provide a description of the suggested command.
+The `gpt-shell.py` script is a robust Python command-line interface that harnesses the power of OpenAI's GPT models to offer insightful suggestions for Linux shell commands.
+Whether you input a specific command or describe a task, the application will generate an appropriate command as interpreted by the selected GPT model.

+Leveraging modules like `openai`, `tiktoken`, and `prompt_toolkit`, the script communicates with the chosen GPT model through the OpenAI API and enhances user interaction.
+For the script to function, an API key, set as an environment variable, is a necessity.

+Designed for terminal environment operation, this script provides a user-friendly system prompt for input.
+It shines in its ability to consolidate multi-step commands into a single-line command.
+In addition, it includes an analysis of the command's output performed by the GPT model, providing a comprehensive execution explanation along with the suggested command.

 ![Screen 1](screen1.png "Screen 1")
 ## Installation

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Set your OpenAI API key as an environment variable named `OPENAI_API_KEY`.
+3. Set your OpenAI API key as an environment variable `export OPENAI_API_KEY='your-api-key'`.

 ## Usage